deepakajaylinux/kevellphara/docs/source/gitlab.rst

 Installation
 ---------------------
    Installation includes provision of or connection to services required to make the installed equipment ready for operation.
-It is a revealed process to install git lab module under Cleopatra by just using the command given below,
+It is a revealed process to install git lab module under ptconfigure by just using the command given below,

 .. code-block:: bash

-		cleopatra gitlab install
+		ptconfigure gitlab install

 After vitalize the command it will catechize input.